 Mom and I worked hard on our relationship since my rehab for crystal meth in 2003.
 The result, a rare closeness which made her death almost unbearable for me.
 And in her absence, my Dad stepped up, doing double duty as a parent and also as a grandparent.
 Dad and I spoke on the phone nearly every day until the day he died.
 I still wonder how Mom would feel about how close Dad and I became after she died.
 She’d probably be a little jealous and extremely happy about it.

-My parents, while technically married since 1972 spent most of that time separated, either by Dad’s various foreign posting or their own irreconcilable differences.
+My parents, while technically married since 1971 spent most of that time separated, either by Dad’s various foreign postings or their own irreconcilable differences.
 My father drank a lot and my mother was a teetotaler, for example.
 But when it came to their kids and to their county, it was always a united front.
 Always.
 They’d show up at my soccer games and sit together.
 Most of my friends had no idea my they didn’t share a house.

 Flags and stuff.

 My parents were proud of the little niche I carved out in NJ politics.
 Mom would take immense delight that, upon her passing, her son (me) was presented with with two gigantic American flags, both flown over the US capitol in her honor at the request of the late South Jersey Congressman John Adler.
 One flag for myself, another for my brother Adam.

 Adler remains the only democrat to notch a victory in New Jersey’s 3rd Congressional district in the past 150 years.
 This, after his long stint in the NJ Senate.
 Swept into Congress on Barack Obama’s coattails in 2008, Adler was swept back out by the tea party wave in 2010 after only one term.

 He died in 2011 at the age of 51.